Developers-Collective/NSMBWerPlus/README.md

-# NEWER Super Mario Bros.
-Wii
+# NSMBWer
 ## Source Code Public Release

-### Preamble
+### Introduction

-Well, here it is, the thing you've been awaiting for... years.
-Yep.
-My original plans were to majorly clean up and reorganise the codebase and tools, because I really wasn't satisfied with the current state of them.

-Unfortunately, this didn't quite pan out - as much as I'd like to have done this, getting everything into the state I wanted would require months upon months of work - something that's a bit difficult to do nowadays, since Newer is done and I don't wish to devote yet more of my life to projects related to NSMBW.

-So...
-I've decided to dump the source code here so other people can do something with this.
-Much of it isn't really in a usable state - but I'm releasing it in case someone else wants to take up development and work on getting everything polished and ready.

-*-Treeki, 22nd November 2013*
+This fork of the NewerSMBW repo is a slightly modified version which runs most of the sprite mods whilst keeping the original game's map system intact and working.
+Among the notable changes, this version of Kamek is based on CodeWarrior and supports Python 3.
+More details below.

 ### Licensing

-The Newer SMBW source code and tools are released under the MIT license.
+Like in the original repo, the source code and tools are released under the MIT license.
 See the `LICENSE` file in this repository for full details.

 Copyright (c) 2010-2013 Treeki, Tempus, megazig